 Click-Through Rate (CTR): This measures the percentage of ad views that resulted in a click.
-A low CTR may indicate that your ads aren't resonating with your target audience.
+A low CTR may indicate that your ads must resonate with your target audience.

-Cost Per Click (CPC): This is the average amount you're paying for each click.
+Cost Per Click (CPC): The average amount you pay for each click.
 If your CPC is high, you may need to adjust your bids or improve your ad quality.

 Adjusting Your PPC Campaigns

-Based on your analysis, you may need to make adjustments to your PPC ad campaign itself.
-This could involve tweaking your ad copy, changing your targeted keywords, or adjusting your bids.
+Based on your analysis, you may need to adjust your PPC ad campaign.
+This could involve tweaking your ad copy, changing targeted keywords, or altering bids.